Main (1884 ship)

 The Main was a 1691-ton, iron sailing ship built by Russel & Company for the Nourse Line and launched in August 1884.
-She is recorded as having completed the journey from Sharpness to Calcutta on 20 July 1900 in 100 days but was mainly used to transport Indian indentured labourers to the British colonies.
+The ship is recorded as having completed the journey from Sharpness to Calcutta on 20 July 1900 in 100 days but was mainly used to transport Indian indentured labourers to the British colonies.
 Details of some of these are shown below:

 The Main was sold to Norwegian owners in 1910-11 and renamed Vansa.
 She was dismasted on 8 December 1917 and sank 225nm ENE Cape Hatteras on 16 December 1917.